Alpha Private Equity Reaches An Agreement For The Sale Of 100% Of Savio Group To The Belgian Company Vandewiele

-MILAN / BRUSSELS — January 4, 2021 — Itaca Finance S.A., a company controlled by Alpha Private Equity, reached late last year an agreement for the sale of 100% of Savio Group to Vandewiele, a Belgian global group active in the construction and installation of textile machinery.
+MILAN/BRUSSELS — January 4, 2021 — Itaca Finance S.A., a company controlled by Alpha Private Equity, reached late last year an agreement for the sale of 100-percent of Savio Group to Vandewiele, a Belgium-based global group active in the construction and installation of textile machinery.

 The completion of the transaction is expected in spring 2021.
 Financial terms of the transaction are not disclosed.